Conductor Junping Qian

-Junping is also an accomplished violist, having won many prizes and scholarships including Second Place at the 2006 Johansen International Competition Washington D.C., and First Place at both the China National Viola Competition in 2007 and the Morningside Music Bridge Chamber Music Competition in 2008.
-In the summer of 2016, he left his tutti position in the Swedish Radio Symphony Orchestra, a position he won in 2014, to pursue conducting full-time.
+Junping is also an accomplished violist, having won many prizes and scholarships including Second Place at the 2006 Johansen International Competition in Washington D.C., as well as First Place at both the China National Viola Competition in 2007 and the Morningside Music Bridge Chamber Music Competition in 2008.
+In the summer of 2016, he left his tutti position at the Swedish Radio Symphony Orchestra, a position he won in 2014, to pursue conducting full-time.ng full-time.